List of the Top Capital Providers

 This capital flexibility gives sponsors who partner with them a competitive advantage.
 They can approach business owners concerned about maintaining significant equity with attractive deals.

-Petra Capital Partners works with diverse deal structures.
+Petra works with diverse deal structures.
 They can be a valuable partner for sponsors looking to execute complex deals.
 The firm says it’s comfortable having a control or non-control ownership position.
 It works with management teams and co-investors to craft financing solutions that meet the needs of all stakeholders.

 Petra Capital Partners offers a robust solution for sponsors seeking growth financing.
 The firm’s commitment to innovative capital deployment sets them apart.